VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 9**
+- All USB-related drivers were completely rewritten to much better version that was tested and proven to be working on 8 real computers
+- Reading from USB mass storage device on EHCI controller now exceeds 10 MB/s
+- After transfer error is USB mass storage device not halted as before, but reseted and can be used without replugging
+- USB hub driver works under all controllers
+- Fixed update of file name after saving file

 **Update 8**
 - Driver for USB hubs on UHCI and OHCI controllers
 - Significant speed-up of bulk transfers on UHCI controllers